MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 . | 26.5
 Unoccupied | 26.7

 As expected, greater reset temperatures produced more utility cost savings such that the highest savings occurred with resets that were at or near the unoccupied setpoint temperatures.
 For heating, the highest cost savings occurred with a reset temperature of 16C, close to the unoccupied setpoint of 15.7C as shown in Figure x.
 For Cooling, the hightest cost savings occurred with a reset temperature of 26.7C, the unoccupied setpoint as shown in Figure x.
-The annual energy use intensity and energy cost savings for the combination of these reset temperatures is shown in Figures x. and x. below, which was 11.5% and 25.0% respectively.
+The annual energy cost and use savings for the combination of these reset temperatures is shown in Figures x. and x. below, which was 25.0% and 11.5% respectively.

 ![image](png/figure_measures_c2_pat_htg.png)